 Goose and duck down aren’t your only insulation options.
 Man-made synthetic insulation offers an excellent alternative to down for some situations.
 Synthetic insulation is usually made from polyester, which is derived from petroleum.
 It’s basically a plastic.

 For more info, check out my down vs synthetic insulation pros and cons list.

 Down/synthetic hybrid sleeping bags are also available.
 These can use a blend of goose/duck down and synthetic fibers.
-Some models use different types of insulation for different parts of the sleeping bag or jacket.
-These blended products offer the benefits and drawbacks of both down and synthetic materials.

 The warmth, weight, compressibility, and durability of your down sleeping bag or jacket have more to do with the quality of the down rather than whether the down comes from a duck or goose.
 Down quality is affected by the age of the bird at harvest, its diet, the climate it was raised in, the season, genetics, etc. The sorting, processing, and washing of the down also play a role in the quality of the finished product.

 When choosing a down sleeping bag, jacket, quilt, or comforter, look at the fill power.
 800 fill duck down performs the same as 800 fill goose down.
 The warmth rating and total weight can also help you choose.
 A high-end duck down sleeping bag may be better than a mid-range goose down sleeping bag.
 Whether you decide to go with goose or duck down for your next sleeping bag, jacket, or quilt, I hope this guide has been helpful in making your decision.